 Our StoryGrowing Farmers, Community and Food

-Together, we preserve sustainable farming, and create a strong and just local food system.
+Together, we preserve sustainable farming by creating a strong and just local food system.

-We empower aspiring and limited-resource farmers by providing bilingual training in holistic and organic farming practices, and access to land, infrastructure and equipment, training, marketing and capital.
+We empower aspiring and limited-resource farmers by providing bilingual training in holistic organic farming practices, as well as access to land, infrastructure, equipment, marketing and capital.

 Viva Farms is a non-profit (501c-3 and charitable organization), Farm Business Incubator and Training Program established in 2009.
 We operate two locations in Skagit County Washington, and one in King County Washington.
 We lower the barriers for beginning farmers, and create the opportunity for success.
-Viva has educated over 700 small farmers (150+ Spanish speakers) in sustainable organic farming.
+Viva has educated over 900 small farmers (150+ Spanish speakers) in sustainable organic farming.
 We are currently incubating 29 farm businesses (9 Latino-owned, 44% female-owned) and anticipate having 40 students in our Practicum in Sustainable Agriculture in 2021.